palawatsupharerk/palawatsupharerk.github.io/README.md

 5. Create and validate your model
 6. Generate insights and data visualization

-# Part I - Formulate the problem
+# Part I - Formulate the problem by asking the `right` question
 The first step in `Machine Learning (ML)` is to decide what you want to predict, which is known as the `lable` or `target answer`.
 Investing time in deciding which target makes most sense for you to predict will save you from building models that don't answer your question.

 # Part II - Clean Your Data